jpallagrosi/unrealEpic_multiUser/README.md

 I've logged a few issues and feel free to do so or/and solve them! \
 This is Work In Progress...

-TESTED on ARM/Intel OS13 across 3 Macs Laptop&Desktop deploying versions as follows: / Unreal Engine 5.3.1 / Epic Games Launcher 15.15.0
+TESTED on ARM/Intel, OS13, Laptop&Desktop, versions as follows: / Unreal Engine 5.3.1 / Epic Games Launcher 15.15.0
 Also tested the _removeUsersEpic.sh_ _unrealEpic_multiUser.sh_ workfow in a Mac lab.